-As far as we know now, having neuropathy does not increase your risk for catching COVID-19 or feeling ill.
+Having neuropathy does not appear to increase your risk for catching COVID-19 or feeling worse.

-1. Patients using corticosteroids or other immunosuppressants have higher risk of all infections, and of more serious illness.
-It's important to practice social isolation through the worst of the pandemic, and to contact a healthcare provider rapidly for new fever, upper respiratory infection, or difficulty breathing.
+1. Patients using corticosteroids or other immunosuppressants have generally higher risk for infection, and for more serious illness.
+It's important to get fully vaccinated and boosted, and to contact a healthcare provider rapidly for new fever, upper respiratory infection, or difficulty breathing.
+Published evidence shows that a 4th vaccination strongly protects against infection and illness when given at least 4th months after the 3rd immunization.

 A Small-Fiber Polyneuropathy Patient Shares Her COVID-19 Experience